Libdrop: File sharing through NordVPN

 At the receiving end, a fresh checksum is calculated once the correct amount of data is received.
 If this calculated checksum doesn’t align with the initially shared checksum, the transfer is terminated.
 In such cases, the transfer is reported and stored as a failed transfer on both ends.

-Threat Protection
+Threat Protection Pro

 In both Windows and MacOS, files often carry metadata indicating their origin.
 Without this information, antivirus software would need to scan each and every file for threats, which isn’t efficient.

-Applications regularly produce many files, the majority of which are legitimate and harmless so it’s common practice to embed specific markers within these files.
+Applications regularly produce many files, the majority of which are legitimate and harmless, so it’s common practice to embed specific markers within these files.
 This allows antivirus tools to identify and scan files faster.

 On Windows and MacOS, we immediately attach these markers once files are downloaded.
-This ensures that the Threat Protection scanner can promptly identify and assess them, leaving no gap during which they might be accessed without a prior security check.
+This ensures that the Threat Protection Pro malware scanner can promptly identify and assess them, leaving no gap during which they might be accessed without a prior security check.

 MacOS uses kMDItemWhereFroms while Windows uses Zone.Identifier.